 Mainstream schools must have a SENCO

-You must ensure that your school has a qualified teacher who’s designated as SENCO if it is:
+You must make sure your school has a qualified teacher who’s designated as SENCO if you're:

 - A maintained school

 - An academy

 - A maintained nursery (other early years providers are also expected to have one)

 These requirements are outlined on pages 88 to 92, and 108 of the special educational needs and disability (SEND) code of practice.

 Other school types are also encouraged to have a SENCO

 Your school is not required to have a SENCO if you're: